davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/ABC_Robotics.md

 ![Mounting a light sensor.](https://img.youtube.com/vi/wEN1e6m1FGY/maxresdefault.jpg)

-1. To test the light sensor and light bulb copy&paste next program and check the reported serial data:
+1. To test the light sensor and light bulb test this example code and check the reported serial data.

 ```cpp
 const int LIGHT_SENSOR_PIN = A0;